No Match Found

-Take on Tomorrow, the podcast from our management publication strategy+business, brings you Episode 6: “What’s the point of stakeholder capitalism?”
+Take on Tomorrow, the award-winning podcast from our management publication strategy+business, brings you Episode 6: “What’s the point of stakeholder capitalism?”

 Stakeholder capitalism is the idea that businesses have a responsibility that extends beyond their shareholders.
 Employees, the media, and investors are urging businesses to take a stand on issues that affect their wider communities and create greater equality.
 We discuss how businesses must now resolve the challenge of generating shareholder value while tackling issues like diversity and inclusion and climate change.
 In this episode, we’ll also hear about the urgent steps that businesses need to take to deliver to all their stakeholders.

 Podcaster and journalist

 Columnist and former senior political advisor